Mushie1/zybilnas-vault-of-everything/README.md

-# FoundryVTT Module
+# Zybilna's Vault of Everything

-This module is a collection of works from the users of *The Wild Beyond the Witchlight* discord server.
+This Foundry VTT module is a collection of works from the users of *The Wild Beyond the Witchlight* discord server.
 It is a collection of new ideas, items, feats, backgrounds, spells to assist in running your adventure in the feywild.

 The module is packed as an Adventure compendium for easy installion.